splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-windows-puppet.rst

      - Description
      - Default value
    * - ``collector_version``
      - Version of the Collector package to install, for example, ``0.25.0``.
-The version musts correspond to :new-page:`Github Releases <https://github.com/signalfx/splunk-otel-collector/releases>` without the preceding ``v``.
+The version must correspond to :new-page:`Github Releases <https://github.com/signalfx/splunk-otel-collector/releases>` without the preceding ``v``.
 This attribute is required.
      - None
    * - ``splunk_access_token``
      - The Splunk access token to authenticate requests.
 This attribute is required.